-The project will organise patient-centric diabetes educational awareness activities focusing on eye care, as well as regular follow-ups.
-Along with educational sessions, the camps will ensure free blood sugar testing and teach the right way to identify the early symptoms of diabetes.
+The project organised patient-centric diabetes educational awareness activities focusing on eye care, as well as regular follow-ups.
+Along with educational sessions, the camps ensured free blood sugar testing and taught the right way to identify the early symptoms of diabetes.

-The project will also propose other healthcare activities and encourage lifestyle modifications to prevent blindness linked to diabetes.
+The project also proposed other healthcare activities and encourage lifestyle modifications to prevent blindness linked to diabetes.

-Kush will work collaboratively with his member association (Diabetic Association of India), ophthalmology doctors, diabetologists and approach the government to try and gain a subsidy for expenditure related to the cost of eye and retinal treatments.
+Kush worked collaboratively with his member association (Diabetic Association of India), ophthalmology doctors, diabetologists and approach the government to try and gain a subsidy for expenditure related to the cost of eye and retinal treatments.

 Educational and screening activities organised as part of the project